dcerisano/karai/README.md

 # ATARI IRATA

-- A dev and deploy environment for Atari 8-bit made of popular components (Git, Altirra, AspeQT, etc)
+- A dev and deploy environment for Atari 8-bit made of popular components (Git, Altirra, AspeQT, bash, etc)
 - Produces self booting Atari floppy images (bootable ATR files)
 - Allows live exchange of data frames from a network server over Atari SIO
 - An sample project (atariVT) to repurpose an 8K Atari 400 as a server monitor.